How to Play Pool by Yourself – Blatt Billiards

 • Pool Chalk

-While it might seem fun to make up your own pool games, you should first understand the rules of different games of pool you can play, such as 8-ball, 9-ball, etc.
+While it might seem fun to make up your own pool games, you should first understand the rules of different games of pool you can play, such as 8-ball, 3-ball, etc.

 Handsome man playing pool in pub

 Playing solo depends on what type of pool game you want to play.
-For example, if you want to play 8-ball, you rack the balls just like you would when playing against someone else.
+For example, if you want to play 8-ball, you use a pool rack to arrange the balls just like you would when playing against someone else.
 However, you also get to break the balls since you are playing solo.

 Play progresses based on whatever ball you pocket first.
 So, if you pocket a solid ball first, you play solids and vice versa.
 Your objective is to pocket all of the solids first, then all of the stripes, and finally the 8-ball.
 If you pocket both solids and stripes when you break the balls, you decide which balls you want to play first.